Report Incidents of Abuse, Neglect of Exploitation of an Adult to:

 What are Adult Protective Services?

-These are services that the Division of Aging and Adult Services is mandated to provide for adults who are being abused, neglected, or exploited and who are:
+The Division of Aging and Adult Services is mandated to provide services for adults who are being abused, neglected, or exploited and who are:

 - 18 years or older and physically or mentally disabled or